ibz/usocial/README.md

 Read more at [musocial.me](http://musocial.me).

-**WARNING:** muSocial is experimental software and may not be ready for use by everyone.
+**WARNING:** musocial is experimental software and may not be ready for use by everyone.
 Database structure may still change without notice.

 ## Setting up a venv